Convert anything, at global scale.

 Why convert SVGZ to ASF?

-Convert to ASF when you need compatibility with older Windows Media infrastructures, enterprise archives, or inherited streaming libraries that still rely on Microsoft's classic container family.
+Choose ASF as target when you need compatibility with older Windows Media infrastructures, enterprise archives, or inherited streaming libraries that still rely on Microsoft's classic container family.

 What changes when converting SVGZ to ASF?